sarahmarshy/nsapi-porting-guide/README.md

 ### Testing

-When adding a new connectivity class, you can use `mbed test` to verify your implentation.
+When adding a new connectivity class, you can use `mbed test` to verify your implementation.

 Make a new mbed OS project: `mbed new [directory_name]`, where directory name is the name you'd like to use as your testing directory.